-Ames National Laboratory is recognized the world over for its leading collaborative research in the theory, design, synthesis, processing, and characterization of innovative, energy-relevant materials.
-The Laboratory has established exceptional strengths and made major contributions in the synthesis and science of magnetic, electronic, quantum, catalytic, functional and critical materials, using core strengths in rare-earths but also the full palette of elements provided by the periodic table.
-These strengths are a cornerstone of the Laboratory's rich and world-leading materials research portfolio, which lies at the frontier of some of the most challenging problems in matter and energy.
+Ames National Laboratory is globally recognized for its leading collaborative research in the theory, design, synthesis, processing, and characterization of innovative, energy-relevant materials.
+The Laboratory has established exceptional strengths and made major contributions in the synthesis and science of magnetic, electronic, quantum, catalytic, functional and critical materials, using core strengths in rare earths but also the full palette of elements provided by the periodic table.
+These strengths are the cornerstone of the Laboratory's rich and world-leading materials research portfolio, which lies at the frontier of some of the most challenging problems in matter and energy.

-Ames National Laboratory is internationally recognized for its ability to synthesize highquality samples of unusual materials.
-The Ames National Laboratory's Materials Preparation Center (MPC) prepares, purifies, fabricates, and characterizes materials in support of R&D programs throughout the world.
+Ames National Laboratory is internationally recognized for its ability to synthesize high-quality samples of unusual materials.
+The Ames National Laboratory's Materials Preparation Center (MPC) prepares, purifies, fabricates, and characterizes materials in support of research and development programs throughout the world.

 Ames National Laboratory's scientists and engineers have repeatedly developed unique instrumentation to answer compelling scientific questions and contributed pioneering roles in the creation of inductively coupled mass spectrometry and multiplexed capillary electrophoresis.
 The Laboratory has built on these breakthroughs by advancing solid-state nuclear magnetic resonance, laser angle resolved photoelectron emission spectroscopy, terahertz spectroscopy, and establishing the Sensitive Instrument Facility to provide a platform for future science-driven instrumentation development.
-Ames Lab continues its remarkable record of transitioning basic science to applied science to technology commercialization through its leadership in addressing national challenges through its Critical Materials Institute, advanced powder synthesis, and the caloric materials consortium, CaloriCool®.
+Ames Laboratory continues its remarkable record of transitioning basic science to applied science to technology commercialization through its leadership in addressing national challenges through its Critical Materials Innovation Hub, advanced powder synthesis, and acid-free dissolution.